learnk8s/learnk8s.io/src/k8bit/content.md

 While the initial call to the API is similar, handling the response is more complicated.

-**Since the response never ends and stays open, you have to parse the incoming stream as more bytes are received.**
+**Since the response never ends and stays open, you have to parse the incoming payloads as they come.**

 You also have to remember to parse the JSON responses every time there's a new line.